 We vary several parameters to observe their impacts on the performance.
-Fig. 6 compares the performance of the simple flooding approach, the direct transmission approach, the hop count-based approach, and the delivery probabilitybased approach, by varying the number of sink nodes in DFT-MSN.
-As shown in Fig. 6(a), the proposed delivery probability-based approach always has a higher delivery ratio than other approaches, especially when a small number of sinks are deployed.
-With a large number of sinks, the delivery probability-based approach, the hop count-based approach, and the direct transmission approach yield similar results.
-This is reasonable because the sensors then have high probabilities to reach the sink nodes, thus resulting in high delivery ratio close to 100%.
+Fig. 7 compares the performance of the proposed two data delivery schemes (i.e., RED and FAD) with the simple flooding approach and the direct transmission approach by varying the number of sink nodes in DFT-MSN.
+As shown in Fig. 7a, the delivery ratio increases with more sink nodes being deployed for all approaches.
+This is reasonable because the sensors then have high probabilities to reach the sink nodes, thus resulting in high delivery ratio.
+The proposed RED and FAD schemes always have higher delivery ratios than other approaches, especially when a small number of sinks are deployed.
 As expected, the flooding approach has a much lower delivery ratio than other approaches because it generates too many message copies, which leads to excessive buffer overflow and message dropping.
-Fig. 6(b) demonstrates that the average delay of every approach decreases quickly with more sink nodes deployed in the network.
+Fig. 7b demonstrates that the average delay of every approach decreases quickly with more sink nodes deployed in the network.
 Although the flooding approach has the smallest message delivery delay, its delivery ratio is very low.
-In addition, because the hop countbased approach generates more copies for each message, it has a slightly lower delay than the delivery probability-based approach.
-Clearly, the direct transmission approach suffers the longest delay since messages can then be delivered only when the source node meets the sink.
+In addition, since the RED scheme averagely transmits more copies for each message than the FAD scheme, it has a slightly lower delay than the FAD scheme.
+Clearly, the direct transmission approach suffers from the longest delay since messages can then be delivered only when the source node meets the sink.

 Energy consumption of the sensor is due mainly to data transmission.
 Thus, the more duplicated copies generated, the higher the energy consumption.
-As depicted in Fig. 6(c), the number of message copies in direct transmission is always 1, since a sensor always transmits data messages to the sink directly.
-The results of flooding is not shown here, because it generates excessive copies which are several orders of magnitude higher than those of other approaches.
-The delivery probability-based approach makes around 10 copies for each message, and the number of sink nodes.
-The results of the hop count-based approach first increases and then decreases.
-This is explained below.
-At first, with more sink nodes deployed, the sensor nodes' delivery probabilities increase.
+As depicted in Fig. 7c, the number of message copies in direct transmission is always 1 since a sensor always transmits data messages to the sink directly.
+The results of flooding are not shown here because it generates excessive copies which are several orders of magnitude higher than those of other approaches.
+The duplicated message number decreases in both RED and FAD schemes with the increase of sink node density.
+This is because more sink nodes may shorten the message transmission path (in terms of number of hops) from the sensors to the sinks and accordingly reduce the transmission overhead.
+Additionally, the replication parameter S in RED becomes smaller when the nodal delivery probability (p) increases according to our discussion in Section 4.2.
+This may further compress the overhead of message transmission in the RED scheme.
+Meanwhile, we have also noticed that the FAD scheme always has smaller overhead than the RED scheme.
+This is reasonable because the message replication in FAD is done dynamically according to the delivery probabilities of the intermediate nodes and is thus more accurate compared with the RED scheme, where replication is performed by the source node only.